What is Cauda Equina Syndrome?

 - The medical professionals have misdiagnosed your symptoms;

 - There have been delays in arranging investigations;

 - There has been a delay in performing surgery urgently;

-- If a patient has undergone surgery and they are at risk of developing this condition, and there has been a failure to warn the patient of warning signs for this condition;
+- If a patient has undergone surgery and they are at risk of developing this condition, and there has been a failure to warn the patient of warning signs of this condition;

 - There has been a failure to refer the patient to be examined by a consultant.

-If you have suffered from Cauda Equina syndrome and you are concerned that you may have experienced clinical negligence please contact us for a free no obligation chat.
+If you have suffered from Cauda Equina syndrome and you are concerned that you may have experienced Medical negligence please contact us for a free no obligation chat.